encryptedninja/command-center/README.md

 ### sudo update & upgrade

 * If you wish to upgrade only a certain package, ex: firefox:
-  * `sudp apt-get update && sudo apt-get --only upgrade firefox`
+  * `sudp apt-get update && sudo apt-get --only-upgrade firefox`
 * If you wish to list upgradable packages use `sudo apt list --upgradable`

 ## hashcat